pacs-course/pacs-examples/Examples/src/LinearAlgebra/Utilities/README.md

 	left and the new element added at the back of the `RotatingVector`.
     It is generic, so the RotatingVector may store any type.

-* `Utility` An utility to extract the graph of a matrix and another utility to apply symmetric permutation on a Eigen sparse matrix.
+* `Utilities` An utility to extract the graph of a matrix and another utility to apply symmetric permutation on a Eigen sparse matrix.
 We have also an utility to apply RCMK reordering of a matrix.

+* `RotatingMatrix` Like rotating vector, but now the vectors are the compuns of an Eigen Matrix.
+In practice you have an Eigen matrix with a maximal number of columns you may add a column to the end of the matrix and if the maximal number of columns is reached, the columns are shifted to the left to give room to the new column.
+As a consequence the first column is canceled.

+* `mathUtils.hpp` It contains some utilities for linear algebra operation.
+For instance dot product and norm that wotk on a very generic setting.

+* `basicOptimization` Golden search for unconstrained minimization of a scalar function.
+And a simple implementation of a function to bracket a minimum.

 In `test/` you have tests for all the utilities here contained, do